 I am the founder member of ‘Hillstone Fibre Arts’ who had their first exhibition at Harrogate in May 2017.

-I have had a couple of articles published in ‘threads.In-fusion’ e-mag and been interviewed for a creative magazine blog.
-I have recently self-published a small book about how to think through the different stages of creativity using examples from my own work.
+I have had a couple of articles published in ‘threads.In-fusion’ e-mag, been interviewed for a creative magazine blog and have had an article in Maggie Grey’s WOW book.
+I have self-published a small book about how to think through the different stages of creativity using examples from my own work.

-I do hope you enjoy the blog – I have been writing for four years now and it has grown significantly over that time.
+I do hope you enjoy the blog – I have been writing for several years now and it has grown significantly over that time, with over 400 followers from around the world.
 I do try to keep a somewhat humorous perspective on life as I think we all need a bit of that, but it is also about sharing my love of making with you.